 The Weeknight Dessert Cookbook

 Mary Younkin’s book, The Weeknight Dessert Cookbook, is filled with recipes you are going to make more than once.
 You’ll find everything from cakes, to cookies and bars, to cobblers and crisps.
 But it doesn’t stop there.
 She’s also included chapters with ice cream, puddings, and sauces and no-bake treats.

-I instantly felt connected to the recipes in Mary’s cookbook.
-They are exactly the type of dessert recipes I gravitate to most – simple, no-fuss baking at its best.
+These are exactly the type of dessert recipes I gravitate to most – simple, no-fuss baking at its best.
 Most have just 5 to 15 minutes of prep and super easy instructions to get those treats ready ASAP.
 No complicated kitchen tools or unusual baking dishes required.
 Bakers at all levels of experience will love these recipes!

 How to Make Almond Joy Cookies

-Use a wooden spoon to stir in shredded, sweetened coconut, dark chocolate chips, and sliced almonds.
+- Use a wooden spoon to stir in shredded, sweetened coconut, dark chocolate chips, and sliced almonds.

-- Scoop the dough with a medium cookie scoop, roll it into balls, and place them on a baking sheet lined with parchment paper or a silicone mat and bake the cookies at 350 degrees for 9 to 11 minutes.
-Allow them to cook on the baking sheet for 1 minute and then transfer them to a wire rack to cool completely.
+- Scoop the dough with a medium cookie scoop, roll it into balls, and place them on a baking sheet lined with parchment paper or a silicone baking mat.

+- Bake the cookies at 350 degrees for 9 to 11 minutes.
+Allow them to cool on the baking sheet for 1 minute and then transfer them to a wire rack to cool completely.

 Betcha big bucks you’ll eat one before they’re completely cooled!
 These cookies never last more than 24 hours in our house.

 Almond Joy Cookies

-- 6 tablespoons butter softened
+- 6 tablespoons butter, softened

-- 1/3 cup light brown sugar
+- ⅓ cup light brown sugar

-- 1/3 cup white sugar
+- ⅓ cup granulated sugar

 - 1 egg

-- 1/2 teaspoon coconut extract
+- ½ teaspoon coconut extract

-- 1/4 teaspoon almond extract
+- ¼ teaspoon almond extract

 - 1 cup plus 2 tablespoons all-purpose flour